 Read on to learn all about Eversweet strawberries!

-Eversweet Strawberries: The Basics
+Eversweet strawberries: The basics

 Eversweet Strawberries were bred for southern growing conditions, however, they also do well in northern areas of the country.
-This variety of strawberry is unique in that the plants can withstand harsh temperatures of 100° Fahrenheit.
+This variety of strawberries is unique in that the plants can withstand harsh temperatures of 100° Fahrenheit.
 Full sunlight is recommended, however, partial shade can be tolerated.
 Ample amounts of sunlight will provide the best results.
 The more sun, the better the taste and the larger the berry.

 Eversweet strawberries undoubtedly prefer hot weather, however, they are resilient.
 During the winter months, they can withstand frost.
 In cooler climates, they may die back to their roots in the winter.
 Although you will want to protect them as much as possible, specifically during the spring, they are rather durable.
 Eversweet strawberries are perennial plants in Zones 5-9.